 One Skillet Shepherds Pie is not only quick & easy to prepare but quick & easy to clean up too!
 An all in one dinner complete with vegetables, meat and potatoes that will fill any & all bellies.

 There are always days that seem to get away from me with work, appointments and everyday chores.
-When that happens I want something I can fix that won’t take long and that will still be a healthy dinner for my husband and I. I usually throw together my 30-Minute Taco Pasta Bake but today seemed like the day for this One Skillet Shepherds Pie.
+When that happens I want something I can fix that won’t take long and that will still be a relatively healthy dinner for my husband and I. I usually throw together my 30-Minute Taco Pasta Bake but today seemed like the day for this One Skillet Shepherds Pie.

 Believe it or not, I’ve never made Shepherds Pie before, although I have made similar pot pies with a pastry crust, and decided it was time to try making this staple dish.
 Of course, I was also curious as why it was called Shepherds Pie.

 Shepherds Pie was originally called Cottage Pie and began appearing in Britain some time in the 18th century.
 It was a dish prepared by the poorer people that lived in cottages on the outskirts of town, hence the name.
 It always contains mashed potatoes, which were an affordable everyday staple, as well as a minced meat (usually beef) and was considered a simple and homely dinner.

 The dish can be made with either lamb or beef and today either preparation is referred to as Shepherds Pie.
 However, in Britain it is still called Cottage Pie when made with beef and Shepherds Pie when made with lamb, because a shepherd looks after his sheep.
 Sheep, lamb, now I get it.

 Usually the pie is prepared in steps and in several different pans but I thought that it could be made a little easier by eliminating the baking dish and just keeping it in an oven-proof skillet such as an iron skillet.
 If you have been following me you know I just have to use my new iron skillet whenever possible and this recipe seemed like a good fit.